kosma/coolscan-mods/doc/updates.md

    compression/packing format that is an enormous pain in the ass to reverse engineer.

 3. The binary files used with Nikon service software.
-Don't ask how I know of their existence.
 They seem to have a simpler format - just the binary data, starting at 0x10000 or possibly 0x20000.
 There's a good chance that this is the format that the scanner expects.
 We need to run an LS-40 USB traffic dump in order to confirm this theory.

 A good clue that your firmware update file is correct is a scanner model string (e.g. `DF17811`) located at offset 0x11.